petyrek/guides/fp-basics.md

 Let's first enhance our vocabulary.

+## Side effect
+A function has side effects if it has an observable interaction with the outside world or mutates something outside of it scope.

 ## Pure function
 Is a function that given the same input, always produces the same output.